Atlanta Drug Crime Lawyer

-If you or someone you care about is facing drug charges, you need the guidance of an attorney with experience handling drug cases in the metro-Atlanta area.
+If you or someone you care about is facing drug charges, you need the guidance of an Atlanta drug crime attorney with experience handling drug cases in the metro-Atlanta area.
 Regardless of the truth of the allegations, people who face criminal charges need legal guidance.

 If you’ve been accused of a drug possession charge in Atlanta or surrounding areas of Georgia, contact ChancoSchiffer Law, LLC to protect yourself after an arrest or drug charge.
-Our Atlanta attorneys have the experience to help you.
+Our Atlanta drug crime lawyers have the experience to help you.

 The most common drug-related charge worthy of an arrest in the United States is drug possession, or keeping any illicit drug on one’s person.
 While simple drug possession itself may not sound like much of a crime, the determining factors in sentencing typically includes the type of drug in possession, the quantity, and whether the defendant intended the drugs for personal use or distribution to others.

 State laws also come into play in drug-possession charges.
 For example, some states have legalized marijuana for adult recreational use while others still ban its possession, use, and sale.
 The punishments for drug possession and other drug-related crimes in Georgia are quite harsh.
 State laws apply to both illegal drugs and prescription medications.

 The state of Georgia bases sentencing for drug possession on the type, or “schedule,” of drug involved.